All-Seeing Interactive Logo

 Reading the HTTP status code

-ASIHTTPRequest doesn't do anything special with HTTP status codes, so it's up to you to look out for problems (eg: 404) and make sure you act appropriately.
+ASIHTTPRequest doesn’t do anything special with most HTTP status codes (except redirection and authentication status codes, see below for more info), so it’s up to you to look out for problems (eg: 404) and make sure you act appropriately.

 int statusCode = [request responseStatusCode];